elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-reinforcement-and-punishment-influence-behavior-modification.md

 url: /learn/psychology/questions/how-do-reinforcement-and-punishment-influence-behavior-modification
 score: -1.0
 related_article1:
-    id: 95698
+    id: 95711
     title: >-
-        What are conditioned emotional responses and how are they formed?
+        What are fixed-ratio and variable-ratio schedules of reinforcement?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-conditioned-emotional-responses-and-how-are-they-formed
+    url: /learn/psychology/questions/what-are-fixedratio-and-variableratio-schedules-of-reinforcement
 related_article2:
-    id: 95695
+    id: 95692
     title: >-
-        What is Hebb’s Rule and how does it relate to classical conditioning?
+        What is the definition of classical conditioning in psychology?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-hebbs-rule-and-how-does-it-relate-to-classical-conditioning
+    url: /learn/psychology/questions/what-is-the-definition-of-classical-conditioning-in-psychology
 related_article3:
-    id: 95692
+    id: 95698
     title: >-
-        What is the definition of classical conditioning in psychology?
+        What are conditioned emotional responses and how are they formed?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-definition-of-classical-conditioning-in-psychology
+    url: /learn/psychology/questions/what-are-conditioned-emotional-responses-and-how-are-they-formed
 ---

 &nbsp;